WiviWonderWoman/DevUx/README.md

 # DevUx
-Degree project - UX for developers - A comparative study between C # and Go
+UX for developers - A comparative study between C # and Go from a developers point of view - my degree project